-Most (but not all) of these poetry films were made as part of the Arts Council England-funded Poetry Film Collective, and have been screened at a number of Adventures in Poetry Film events in the south-west of England, at the 7th International Video Poetry festival in Athens, the Renaissance Festival in Nyora, Australia, the Bristol Poetry Festival, the Newlyn International Short Film Festival and the ZEBRA Poetry Film Festival in Berlin.
+Most (but not all) of these poetry films were made as part of the Arts Council England-funded Poetry Film Collective, and have been screened at a number of Adventures in Poetry Film events in the south-west of England, at the 7th International Video Poetry festival in Athens, the Renaissance Festival in Nyora, Australia, the Bristol Poetry Festival, the Newlyn International Short Film Festival, the ZEBRA Poetry Film Festival in Berlin and the REELpoetry Festival in Houston, Texas.

 WHEN I WAS CROSS-EYED